Interplay of itinerant electrons and Ising moments in a hybrid honeycomb quantum magnet TmNi$_3$Al$_9$: Conclusion

 \section{Conclusion}

-To summarize, the single crystals of TmNi$_3$Al$_9$ with the honeycomb lattice have been synthesized, and the structure and magnetic properties were investigated through specific heat, magnetization and electrical transport measurements.
-The experimental results, along with theoretical explanation, established an Ising-like moment of the Tm$^{3+}$ ion with the Ising axis along the crystal $c$ direction.
-The magnetic structure below the ordering temperature ${T_{\rm N}=3}$ K has been revealed by the powder neutron diffraction, and the Tm$^{3+}$ moments were found to be antiferromagnetically coupled with the nearest neighbours in the $ab$-plane.
-With fields along the $c$ axis, the magnetic order was gradually suppressed with the critical field around ${B_{\rm c}\simeq0.9}$ T. At the meantime, strong spin fluctuations are induced by the field, that is evidenced by the broad peak in the magnetic susceptibility, the enhanced magnetic entropy and enhancement of the spin disorder scattering in the resistivity measurements, as the system is tuned through the critical point.
-The detailed spin dynamics remains unclear and further investigations with the inelastic neutron scattering techniques are needed, which may provide more determination information about the spin fluctuations and possible anisotropy of the exchange interactions in the 2D honeycomb lattice of the Tm$^{3+}$ Ising moments.
+In conclusion, single crystals of TmNi$_3$Al$_9$ with isolated two-dimensional honeycomb layers were synthesized.
+The magnetic properties were investigated using specific heat, magnetization, electrical transport, and neutron diffraction measurements.
+The experimental results, along with the CEF calculation, established an Ising-like moment of the Tm$^{3+}$ ion with the easy direction along the crystal $c$ axis.
+A long-range magnetic order was found below ${T_{\rm N}=3}$ K. The Tm$^{3+}$ moments are AFM coupled both within the $ab$~plane and along the $c$~axis.
+In external fields $B\parallel c$, the magnetic order was gradually suppressed around ${B_{c} \simeq 0.9}$~T. Strong spin fluctuations, induced as the system is tuned through the critical point, are evidenced by the broad peak in the magnetic susceptibility, the enhanced magnetic entropy, and the enhancement of the spin disorder scattering in the electrical resistivity measurements.
+However, the detailed spin dynamics remain unclear.
+Further investigations using inelastic neutron scattering techniques are needed, which may provide more information about the spin fluctuations and possible anisotropy of the exchange interactions in the 2D honeycomb lattice of the Tm$^{3+}$ Ising moments.